wpmetabox/docs/_docs/mb-favorite-posts.md

 ## Installation

 First, you need to install and activate the Meta Box plugin from [wordpress.org](https://wordpress.org/plugins/meta-box/).
-Next, download MB Favorite Posts plugin from the [My Account](https://metabox.io/my-account/) page, then upload the .zip file from the **Admin Dashboard**.
+Next, download MB Favorite Posts plugin from the [My Account](https://metabox.io/my-account/) page, then upload the <code>.zip</code> file from the **Admin Dashboard**.
 MB Favorite Posts and [other solutions](https://metabox.io/product-category/solutions/) are not included in Meta Box AIO, so you can install them independently without Meta Box AIO.

 Upon finishing, the Favorite Posts Button will be automatically added to your WordPress website with the default settings: